 - The employee does not stop working before their state pension (AOW) age.

-- You arrange an RVU no later than 31 December 2025 with your employee who reaches state pension age no later than 31 December 2028.
+- You arrange an RVU no later than 31 December 2025 with an employee who reaches state pension age no later than 31 December 2028.

 How to apply?